programminghistorian/jekyll/lessons/counting-frequencies.md

 ### Code Syncing

-To follow along with future lessons it is important that you have the right files and programs in your “programming-historian” directory.
-At the end of each chapter you can download the “programming-historian” zip file to make sure you have the correct code.
+To follow along with future lessons it is important that you have the right files and programs in your "programming-historian" directory.
+At the end of each chapter you can download the "programming-historian" zip file to make sure you have the correct code.

 -   programming-historian ([BROKEN LINK zip][])